School Committee - February 06, 2025

 Or is that the rule?

-I don't know if there's a set rule.
+I don't know if there's a set.

-PD, is this the minimum possible half days, 11?
+Is this the minimum possible half days?

 Yeah, I think with the combination of PD, but also some of them are just strictly conference days.
+Yes, that's the number.

 Okay, 11.